Lucyjpjones/lj-fscr/testing.md

 Testimonials are visible on the homepage and reviews are available on the programmes detail page.
 Users are also able to see the rating for each individual product/programme under each item on the products/programmes page and additionally on the product/programme details page.

-> **NB:** As this is a startup and business hasn't yet begun, the testimonials, reviews, and ratings are currently only mockups.
+> **Note:** As this is a startup and business hasn't yet begun, the testimonials, reviews, and ratings are currently only mockups.
 As mentioned in my future plans, the ability for users to add reviews will be implemented.

 <img src="readme/media/us-7.png">